Most respondents rank the facilities as above average.

 Not really interesting... but just so you have another question I was asked...
 How do you think you will do in the distance program and how do you plan to be successful at it.

-Students said most difficult question asked at Creighton University School of Pharmacy and Health Professions Online Program Pharm.D discussed included inquiries about barriers faced as a distance student, balancing school/work/personal life (including quitting a job), support system at home, reasons for being chosen over other candidates, and examples of ethical dilemmas in the workplace.
-Some responses indicated non-disclosure or lack of challenging questions, with a few mentioning scenarios involving conflicts with others or going above and beyond to help someone.
+Students said the most difficult question asked at Creighton University School of Pharmacy and Health Professions Online Program Pharm.D discussed various topics including expected barriers as a distance student, balancing school/work/personal life, support system at home, and reasons for being chosen over other qualified students.
+Additionally, some mentioned questions about ethical dilemmas and examples of handling interpersonal conflicts.
+Some responses indicated a focus on managing the rigors of distance pharmacy education.

 None were difficult.
 But just to provide another question...
 They asked a few questions about my support system at home.
 They were very intent on making sure that I had the support of my husband and family.